csbailey5t/jekyll-gulp/README.md

 The gulpfile has several tasks:

-`gulp stylus` will compile the stylus.styl file in the public/css directory using three plugins:
+`gulp stylus` will compile all .styl files in the public/css directory using three plugins:

 - [jeet](https://github.com/mojotech/jeet): provides a layout/grid system for stylus
 - [rupture](https://github.com/jenius/rupture): provides easy media queries and breakpoints